Skip to main content

 Understanding the 25C Tax Credit Updates for Heat Pumps and HVAC Systems: What Contractors Need to Know

-As we approach January 1, 2025, the Consortium for Energy Efficiency (CEE) has announced key updates to the Residential Electric HVAC Specifications, which will impact tax credit eligibility for heat pumps and other high-performing HVAC systems.
+The Consortium for Energy Efficiency (CEE) has announced key updates to the Residential Electric HVAC Specifications, which will impact tax credit eligibility for heat pumps and other high-performing HVAC systems.
 This revision aims to simplify specifications and set a clearer standard for national market transformation, with the primary goal of making energy-efficient options more accessible and impactful across diverse climate zones and building types.

 Key Objectives of the New Specifications